Fair Active Learning: Background

 }

 The goal is to learn a classifier function $C:X\rightarrow Y$ that maps the feature space $X$ to the labels $Y$.
 Let $\hat{y} = C(X)$ be the predicted label for $X$.
-Pool-based active learning for classification~\cite{lewis1994sequential}, selects instances from the unlabeled dataset $\mathcal{U}$ to form a labeled set $\mathcal{L}$, sequentially for training.
-Active learning assumes the existence of an {\em expert oracle} that given a data point $P$ provides its label.
+Pool-based active learning~\cite{lewis1994sequential}, sequentially selects instances from $\mathcal{U}$ to be labeled by an {\em expert oracle} and forms a labeled set $\mathcal{L}$ for training.
 Labeling, however, is costly and usually there is a {\em limited labeling budget} $B$.
-Using the sampling budget, one can randomly label $B$ data points and utilize them to train a classifier.
-The challenge, however, is to wisely utilize the budget to build the most accurate model.

-Different sampling strategies have been proposed in the context of active learning.
-Uncertainty sampling~\cite{lewis1994sequential} is probably the most common strategy.
-It chooses the point $P\in\mathcal{U}$ that the current model is least certain about its label.
-The classifier $C_t$ for iteration $t$ chooses the data point that maximizes the Shannon entropy ($\mathcal{H}$)~\cite{shannon1948mathematical} over the predicted label probabilities.
+The challenge is to design an effective sampling strategy that wisely utilizes the budget to build the most accurate model.
+Uncertainty sampling~\cite{lewis1994sequential}, a widely used strategy, chooses the point $P\in\mathcal{U}$ that the current model is least certain about its label.
+The classifier $C_{t-1}$ for iteration $t$ chooses the data point that maximizes the Shannon entropy ($\mathcal{H}$)~\cite{shannon1948mathematical} over the label probabilities.

-\techrep{ Algorithm~\ref{alg:al} presents the standard active learning algorithm, using Equation~\ref{eq:entropy}.
-Iteratively, the algorithm selects a point from $\mathcal{U}$ to be labeled next. } \submit{ Using Equation~\ref{eq:entropy}, the active learning algorithm iteratively selects a point from $\mathcal{U}$ to be labeled next. } It uses the classifier trained in the previous step to obtain probabilities of the labels.
+Using Equation~\ref{eq:entropy}, the active learning algorithm iteratively selects a point from $\mathcal{U}$ to be labeled next.
+It uses the classifier trained in the previous step to obtain probabilities of the labels.
 The algorithm obtains the label from the labeling oracle, and adds the point to the set of labeled dataset $\mathcal{L}$, using it to train the classifier $C_t$.
 This process continues until the labeling budget is exhausted.

 \eat{

 }